 Read about how to calculate and pay Advance Tax.

-Section 139(4) allows for the filing of belated return i.e return after the due date.
-However, the taxpayer will be charged a penalty of Rs 10,000 for the delay in filing of return.
+Section 139(4) allows for the filing of a belated return, i.e, return after the due date.
+A penalty of up to Rs.5,000 is charged for the delay in filing of return.

-In case the taxpayer wants to revise the original return due to some amendments , the same can be done using revised return u/s 139 (5).
-A revised return can be filed either before the completion of the assessment year or before the assessment is made , whichever is earlier.
-Taxpayers cannot file any return once this date is passed, however if the return was missed out due to an extreme situation, you can lodge a request to your AO seeking permission to file past returns u/s 119.
+Taxpayers cannot file any return once this date is passed.
+However, if the return was missed due to an extreme situation, you can lodge a request to your A.O. seeking permission to file past returns under Section 119.

 The last date to file ITR for individuals is 31st July of the relevant assessment year and 31st October for taxpayers whose accounts are subject to audit.

-As the deadline is approaching very soon, it is never a good idea to wait for the return filing deadline.
-Filing your income tax return has been made easier with ClearTax free e-filing website.
+The deadline is here and it is never a good idea to wait for extensions.
+Filing your income tax return has been made easier with ClearTax e-filing website.
 Files yours now in under 3 minutes.